mosajjal/dnsmonster/README.md

 # DNS Monster

-Passive DNS collection and monitoring built with Golang, Clickhouse and Grafana:
+Passive DNS monitoring framework built on Golang.
 `dnsmonster` implements a packet sniffer for DNS traffic.
-It can accept traffic from a `pcap` file, a live interface or a `dnstap` socket, and can be used to index and store thousands of DNS queries per second (it has shown to be capable of indexing 200k+ DNS queries per second on a commodity computer).
+It can accept traffic from a `pcap` file, a live interface or a `dnstap` socket, and can be used to index and store hundreds of thousands of DNS queries per second as it has shown to be capable of indexing 200k+ DNS queries per second on a commodity computer.
 It aims to be scalable, simple and easy to use, and help security teams to understand the details about an enterprise's DNS traffic. `dnsmonster` does not look to follow DNS conversations, rather it aims to index DNS packets as soon as they come in.
-It also does not aim to breach the privacy of the end-users, with the ability to mask source IP from 1 to 32 bits, making the data potentially untraceable.
+It also does not aim to breach the privacy of the end-users, with the ability to mask Layer 3 IPs (IPv4 and IPv6), enabling teams to perform trend analysis on aggregated data without being able to trace back the queries to an individual.
 [Blogpost](https://blog.n0p.me/dnsmonster/)

-IMPORTANT NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.
+The code before version 1.x is considered beta quality and is subject to breaking changes.
 Please check the release notes for each tag to see the list of breaking scenarios between each release, and how to mitigate potential data loss.

 ![Inner logic of dnsmonster](static/dnsmonster-inner.svg)